sourcegraph/handbook/content/departments/people-talent/talent/process/linkedin.md

 - [How Recruiters and Sourcers partner together](how_to_be_a_sourcer_at_sourcegraph.md#how-to-partner-with-recruiters)
 - [How Recruiters and Sourcers partner with Hiring Managers](how_to_be_a_sourcer_at_sourcegraph.md#how-to-partner-with-hiring-managers)

-### How to create LinkedIn Recruiter projects for new job openings:
+### How to create and manage LinkedIn Recruiter projects for new job openings:

 - **Step 1**: The Recruiter or Sourcer will [create the project](https://www.linkedin.com/help/recruiter/answer/a417035/create-a-project-in-recruiter-and-recruiter-lite?lang=en) for a new job opening (be sure to coordinate with each other to avoid duplication of effort).
 - **Step 2**: The Recruiter or Sourcer will name the project so that project collaborators know exactly which role this project is for.